Intriguing Properties of Adversarial ML Attacks in the Problem Space [Extended Version]: Opaque Predicates Generation

 The $k$-satisfiability ($k$-SAT) problem asks whether the variables of a Boolean logic formula can be consistently replaced with \texttt{True} or \texttt{False} in such a way that the entire formula evaluates to \texttt{True}; if so the formula is \emph{satisfiable}.
 Such a formula is easily expressed in its conjunctive normal form:

 where $V_{ij} \in \{v_1, v_2, ..., v_n\}$ are Boolean variables and $k$ is the number of variables per clause.

-Importantly, when $k = 3$, formulas are only NP-Hard in the worst case---30\% of 3-SAT problems are in P~\citep{selman:ksat}.
-This baseline guarantee is not sufficient as our injected code should never execute.
-Additionally, we require a large number of random predicates to reduce commonality between the synthetic portions of our generated examples.

-To consistently generate NP-Hard k-SAT problems we use \emph{Random k-SAT}~\citep{selman:ksat} in which there are 3 parameters: the number of variables $n$, the number of clauses $m$, and the number of literals per clause $k$.
+To consistently generate NP-Hard k-SAT problems we use \emph{Random k-SAT}~\cite{selman:ksat} in which there are 3 parameters: the number of variables $n$, the number of clauses $m$, and the number of literals per clause $k$.

 To construct a 3-SAT formula, $m$ clauses of length 3 are generated by randomly choosing a set of 3 variables from the $n$ available, and negating each with probability $50\%$.
-An empirical study by \citet{selman:ksat} showed that $n$ should be at least 40 to ensure the formulas are hard to resolve.
+An empirical study by \cite{selman:ksat} showed that $n$ should be at least 40 to ensure the formulas are hard to resolve.
 Additionally, they show that formulas with too few clauses are \emph{under-constrained} while formulas with too many clauses are \emph{over-constrained}, both of which reduce the search time.
 These experiments led to the following conjecture.
+For further details please refer to the conference version.